Techdaan/OpenNXT/README.md

 A RS3 RSPS framework targeted at NXT, the goal is to stay up-to-date with RS3

+# Discord

+We have a Discord server you can join! https://discord.gg/vFgmFhUt

 # Tooling

 One of the goals of this project is to have all necessary tools built-in.
 This includes the client downloader, client